 - No recommendations

-My motivation with this article is to help you “Step Up Your LinkedIn Game” with some minor cosmetic and content adjustments to your profile.
+Our motivation with this blog is to help you “Step Up Your LinkedIn Game” with some minor cosmetic and content adjustments to your profile.
 It only takes a few minutes to optimize your LinkedIn Profile.
 So let’s do it.

 Making it a priority is material.